alexdoronin/cdb/README.md

 # CDB.
-Couch DB module for Drupal
+CouchDB module for Drupal

 This is a Drupal wrapper module for a php library PHP-on-Couch, https://github.com/dready92/PHP-on-Couch It's just an API module.
 There is no an UI functionality.